0x6D76/CppLogger/README.md

 To add a footer line, `test.Footer ()`

 To add a log message, `test.Log (PASS, MOD_INIT, INIT_PASS, false, opt)`
-- Note that instantiating logger object with verbose flag will override the user flag and print all the messages to STDOUT.
+- Note that instantiating logger object with verbose flag will override the user flag and print all the log messages to STDOUT.
-- Similarly user flag set to true will override verbose flag and print the particular log message to STDOUT.
+- Similarly, user flag set to true will override verbose flag and print the particular log message to STDOUT.

 ---